2019

 Universities and Colleges Admissions Se… University of the Arts London

-Concerns summary The university fails to effectively utilize mental health disclosures, relying on email invitations for support that many students do not respond to, and withholding vital information from tutors due to data protection.
+Concerns summary (AI summary) The university fails to effectively utilize mental health disclosures, relying on email invitations for support that many students do not respond to, and withholding vital information from tutors due to data protection.

 Jean Waghorn